 One of the best things to see in Herceg Novi is the St. Savina Monastery complex.
 Sitting on lush grounds of old cypresses and fruitful vineyards, the monastery offers a serene retreat from the city center.

-The complex – which is free to visit – is comprised of three churches (including one that dates to the year 1030).
-Visitors can also visit a small museum, the elevated cemetery (which offers wonderful vistas) and the gift shop, where they sell bottles of wine made from the cultivated grapes.
+The complex – which is free to enter – is comprised of three churches, including one that dates to the year 1030.
+Guests can also visit a small museum, the elevated cemetery (which offers wonderful vistas) and the gift shop, where they sell bottles of wine made from the cultivated grapes.

-Fort Španjola Herceg Novi is the upper city fortress – and one of the absolutely fascinating places to explore.
-It’s a steep uphill hike to the fortress, but it’s well worth the effort (or grab a taxi for a ride up).
+Fort Španjola Herceg Novi is the upper town fortress – and an absolutely fascinating place to explore.
+It’s a steep uphill hike, but it’s well worth the effort (or grab a taxi for a ride up).

-Sitting atop Bajer Hill and peeking out above the neighborhood just below it, the abandoned fortress is overgrown and crumbling in some sections, but the views are nothing short of phenomenal.
+Sitting atop Bajer Hill and peeking out above the neighborhood just below it, the abandoned fortress is overgrown and crumbling in some sections.
+However, the views are nothing short of phenomenal.
+Visitors are free to roam at their own risk.

-Construction of the fort began in 1538, during the one-year rule of the Spaniards, but was never completed.
+Construction began in 1538, during the one-year rule of the Spaniards, but was never completed.
 The remains of that original fort were demolished by the Turks and completely replaced in the mid-1500s and subsequently modified by various rulers over the years.

 #9 Spend an Afternoon at a Herceg Novi Museum

-Visitors looking for things to do in Herceg Novi when it rains (or when it is too hot) can visit a museum.
+Those looking for things to do in Herceg Novi when it rains (or it is too hot) can visit a museum.
 In fact, there are two museums in Herceg Novi, Montenegro that are recommended: the City Museum and the Iva Andrica House.

-The House of Nobel Prize winner Ivo Andrić is another interesting Herceg Novi museum.
+The House of Nobel Prize winner Ivo Andrić is another interesting space.
 While the house contains little of his personal affects (he only lived there for five years in the 1960s), it does detail the story of his life.
 Tickets are inexpensive and include a tour.

 #10 Stop by the Church of the Holy Salvation

 Located in the Topla District, the Church of St. Salvation – or Crkva Sv.
-Spasa – is one of the top Herceg Novi places to visit.
+Spasa – is an interesting Herceg Novi place to visit.

-The Orthodox church was built in 1709…and then completely renovated in 1864 to the style still evident today.
-The church grounds are inclusive of the smaller Church of St. George and a cemetery.
+The Orthodox church was built in 1709 and completely renovated in 1864 to the style still evident today.
+The grounds are inclusive of the smaller Church of St. George and a cemetery.

 #11 Size Up the Statue of King Tvrtko I Kotromanich

 Tvrtko Square is a beachfront piazza in Herceg Novi.
-What to see on the square is the towering King Tvrtko I Kotromanic Statue that stands at the middle of it.
+What can’t be missed is the towering King Tvrtko I Kotromanic Statue that stands at the middle of it.

 #12 Look Down at the Collapsed Citadela in the Sea